tweag/cardano-conformance-testing-of-consensus/docs/design.md

 - `list-classes` to list all available test classes.
 - `generate` to produce a test case (in serialized form) for a test class.
-   This operation has `--seed=NUM` to specify the seed for the generator and `--minimal-counterexample=FILE` that dumps the resulting point schedule to a file when no further shrinking is possible.
+   This operation has optional flags `--seed=NUM` to specify the seed for the generator and `--minimal-counterexample=FILE` that dumps the resulting point schedule to a file if no further shrinking is possible.
-- `meta` to access test class data.
+- `meta` to access test class metadata.

 To expose the `cardano-node` testing infrastructure we reify the test implementation using a `Test` data structure, which is we access with `testgen`